-On 30 March, a further step was taken when the Hungarian Parliament gave the green light for a law that offers Prime Minister Orban the opportunity to extend the state of emergency for an indefinite period of time, without requiring the consent of Parliament and, through special decrees, suspend certain laws and take exceptional measures to guarantee "public health, the safety of citizens and the economy".
-Also, prison sentences are provided for the dissemination of "fake news" about the virus and government measures and which could thus also affect eventually trade unions.
 This new demarche by the Hungarian government has already strongly condemned by the Council of Europe Secretary General Marija Pejčinović Burić, recalling that "an indefinite and uncontrolled state of emergency cannot guarantee that the basic principles of democracy will be observed and that the emergency measures restricting fundamental human rights are strictly proportionate to the threat which they are supposed to counter."
 Also ETUC has expressed and addressed its serious concern about these new developments to both Prime Minister Orban and the European Commission highlighting thereby in particular that those developments put in danger Hungary's respect of and commitment to the EU values and EU (employment) secondary law as well several ILO Conventions and the Council of Europe European Social Charter.
-To note also is the reaction of the European Parliament Committee of Civil Liberties, Justice and Home Affairs of 24 March in which they call upon the Commission to "to assess if the [then proposed] bill complies with the values enshrined in Article 2 of the Treaty on European Union and to remind member states of their responsibility to respect and protect these common values".
+ETUC also called upon the Commission to fully back Article 7 proceedings and to launch urgent actions to challenge the emergency law before the EU Court of Justice, to immediately increase scrutiny of the use of EU funding by Hungary to ensure that no EU funding can be misused or used to reinforce the democratic deficit and considers and to launch an investigation as a matter of urgency into what amounts to a manifest invitation to employers to breach EU employment rights.